mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/installing_tools_mac.md

 ## Install Xamarin
 {: .toc-header }

 Xamarin's platform is currently required to build RhinoCommon plugins on OS X.  The core components of the Xamarin platform that are required are the Mono Framework and Xamarin Studio.
-Please check out the [What are Mono and Xamarin?]({{ site.baseurl }}/guides/what_are_mono_and_xamarin/) guide for more information.
+Please check out the [What are Mono and Xamarin?]({{ site.baseurl }}/guides/rhinocommon/what_are_mono_and_xamarin/) guide for more information.

 #### Step-by-Step

 1. **[Download the Xamarin Platform](http://xamarin.com/download)**.
 1. Xamarin uses an Installer app, which downloads and installs the components that you select.
 Once you have downloaded the **XamarinInstaller.dmg**, double-click it to mount the disk image.
 Click the big **Install Xamarin** button to launch the installer.
 1. You must accept the Xamarin Software License Agreement to use the Xamarin platform.
-1. The **Xamarin Platform** is comprised of three products:
+1. The **Xamarin Platform** is comprised of these pieces:
+   - Xamarin Studio
    - Xamarin.Android[^1]
    - Xamarin.iOS[^2]
    - Xamarin.Mac[^3]